abdqudus/service-worker/readme.md

 ###### Every service worker must be written to fit the requirement of the webpage.

 ###### In essence, there is no one shoe fits all

+# 28/12/2023

+- ###### Space is limited, so it won't be a good practice to store too much things on a user's browser.
+- ###### For this reason, it is a good practice to always clean up the cache by removing relatively less requested resources.
+- ###### Since the pattern followed in this tutorial is to always look in the cache, fetch a new version and then save the new version, relatively old files that are not requested for are always the first items in the caache array.
+- ###### So, we can write a utility function to clean up the cache from time to time.
+- ###### The best time to call this function is now the focus.
+- ###### It shouldn't be called in the activate event, cos it only runs when a visitor first visits our webpage.
+SO if the person doesnt leave the webpage for long, the person might get a stale version.
+- ###### Another option is when any fetch event is fired, but this can lead to complications if files are also stored in the cache when this event fires.
+- ######